LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 __The explanations in this section are valid for both the binary and multi-class classifier.__

 ## Ground-truth data
-The ground-truth data is provided by the annotation table which contains the image path and the image categories.
+The ground-truth data is provided by the annotation table which contains the image path and the image-categories.

+- there should be a sufficient amount of ground-truth data (at least a few dozen, no data-augmentation is performed)

-The annotated images (also for prediction) should be single-channel grayscale images.
+- the annotated images (also for prediction) should be single-channel grayscale images (for this workflow and this particular pre-processing)

-There should be annotated imgaes for each category (relatively obvious) AND __there should be a similar anmount of annotated images for each category__.
+- there should be annotated images for each category (relatively obvious)

-If there are many more images for one category, then the model might not predict well the others.
+- there should be a similar anmount of annotated images for each category, if there are many more images for one category, then the model might not predict well the others

 ## Image Pre-processing
 Deep-learning model do not work on 2048x2048 grayscale full resolution images for instance.